top of page

 Our story

-Urithi wa Arts is a collective of creative cultural artists and entrepreneurs promoting a vibrant and diverse creative and culture arts sector with job creation, preserving cultural legacy and adovacy for artistic freedoms in Uganda.
+Urithi wa Arts is a collective of creative cultural artists and entrepreneurs promoting a vibrant and diverse creative and culture arts sector with job creation, preserving cultural legacy and environmental stewardship and artistic initiatives in Uganda.
 Urithi wa Arts works with young creative and cultural artists in the fields of applied and visual arts, performing arts as well as creative writing and heritage history.

 Our programs